Communications on COVID-19 – Recovery MCO Phase

 In addition, various Economic Stimulus Packages have been introduced by the Prime Minister in order to help Malaysians and economic sectors to recover from the earlier downturn.

-COVID-19 testing continues to be conducted and the Malaysian Ministry of Health has reported albeit single digit positive (infected) cases as of 9th June, which means the disease is still among us.
+COVID-19 testing continues to be conducted and the Malaysian Ministry of Health has reported daily positive (infected) cases, which means the disease is still among us.
 As such, Malaysians need to continue to stay vigilant.

 COVID-19 : ExcelVite’s Response / Plans